leoantony72/Notes/Operating System/Module 4.md

 The program had to be designed into several parts (modules) so that the main module with a currently executed one along with its necessary data fit in the available memory.

-==When another module needed to be loaded, it used to replace the in-memory counterpart from the secondary memory.
-This technique is called **overlaying**==
+<mark style="background: #FFF3A3A6;">When another module needed to be loaded, it used to replace the in-memory counterpart from the secondary memory.
+This technique is called **overlaying**</mark>

 three basic schemes.
 1. Contiguous Allocation: a process in its entirety is allocated contiguous memory space .